UG vs GmbH: a comparison of legal forms

 Do I have to be personally liable as a shareholder?

-No, in both cases liability is limited to the company’s assets.
+No, for both UG and GmbH liability is limited to the company’s assets.
 However, personal liability may arise in exceptional cases, for example in the event of a breach of duty.

 Yes.
 Once the UG has built up reserves and reached a capital of €25,000, conversion is possible.